AxelBrinck/Universal-BZip-Tool/readme.md

 Inflating will remove the specified extension to the deflated file names
 ```

+## Download

+Downloads can be found in this repository.
+Check **releases**.

+## Installation

+Once downloaded the zip you will see a bunch of files inside.
+Move those files to a secure place within your system and add the path to your environment variable.

+## Releases

+### **1.0.0.0** - Initial release

+#### Main features

++ Can deflate files.
++ Can inflate from non-prefixed bzip streams.
++ Can inflate from prefixed bzip streams.

+#### Known bugs

++ **B001**: Trying to inflate a non bzip or corrupted stream will cause an exception that is not handled and the program will suddenly exit.

 ## Possible features in future updates

 - Drag and drop folder to start batch processing.